-For the experiments conducted on OpenAI Gym, we choose three environments (Acrobot, LunarLander, and MountainCar), and compare the performance of SPMD against TRPO \citep{schulman2015trust}, PPO \citep{schulman2017proximal}, and Q-learning.
-Specifically, TRPO and PPO utilize neural networks for value function approximation as well as policy parametrization, and the networks are updated using stochastic gradient descent (SGD).
+For the rest of the experiments conducted on OpenAI Gym, we choose two environments (LunarLander and MountainCar), and compare the performance of SPMD against TRPO \citep{schulman2015trust}, PPO \citep{schulman2017proximal}, and Q-learning.
+Specifically, TRPO and PPO utilize neural networks for value function approximation as well as policy parametrization, and the networks are updated using stochastic gradient descent.
 We use state-of-the-art implementations for both TRPO and PPO in \texttt{stable\_baseline3} \citep{stable-baselines3}.
-Additionally, we incorporate undiscounted Q-learning with linear function approximation, which utilizes least-square update for linear function approximator described in \cite{bertsekas1996temporal}.
+Additionally, we incorporate undiscounted Q-learning with linear function approximation, which utilizes least-square updates for linear function estimators described in \cite{bertsekas1996temporal}.

 For linear function approximation in SPMD and Q-learning, we implement radial basis function (RBF) kernels to construct the feature space.
-All the RBF centers are computed prior to training, using randomly sampled state-action pairs from the environment.
+All the RBF centers are computed prior to learning, using randomly sampled state-action pairs from the environment.
 The policy-based algorithms (SPMD, PPO, TRPO) perform policy updates after each episode with a specified length, and evaluate its performance by sampling multiple trajectories.
 Note that even though TRPO and PPO are trained using discounted objectives, their performance is evaluated without discounting, thus leading to fair comparisons with our proposed SPMD method.

-From Figure \ref{fig-numerical-study}, it is clear that our proposed SPMD method exhibits efficient and robust performance in all three set of experiments.
-On the other hand, although both TRPO and PPO methods perform well in Acrobot-v1, they suffer from unstable performance in LunarLander-v2 and unimproved performance in MountainCar-v0.
-The Q-learning approach achieves comparable policy improvement with SPMD in MoutainCar-v0, but significantly underperforms in the other two set of experiments.
+From Figure \ref{fig-numerical-study}, it is clear that our proposed SPMD method exhibits efficient and robust performance in both experiments.
+On the other hand, although TRPO and PPO perform well in MountainCar, they suffer from unstable performance in LunarLander.
+The Q-learning approach achieves comparable policy improvement with SPMD in MoutainCar, but significantly underperforms in LunarLander.